Rainrider/oUF_Dispellable/README.md

 The element is fully documented and follows the current oUF guidelines for documentation.
 Please take a look at the code for details and examples.
 You could also consult the [wiki](https://github.com/Rainrider/oUF_Dispellable/wiki).

-## How to install

-If you are a layout author, here are some options how to distribute oUF_Dispellable with your layout:

-  - unzip the whole embedded package into your layout's folder and load `libs\LibStub\LibStub.lua`,
-    `libs\LibPlayerSpells-1.0\lib.xml` and `oUF_Dispellable.lua` from your .toc file in that order.
-    While this is the simplest option, you will have to keep your copy updated manually.
-  - if you are using git for source control management, you could use gitmodules to pull oUF_Dispellable and it's dependencies.
-  - you could use some automated packaging for distribution like [packager](https://github.com/BigWigsMods/packager).
-Once set up, this is the best solution.

 Please consider making oUF_Dispellable optional for your users.
 The easiest way is to distribute it with your layout as a separate addon and use something like `if not IsAddOnLoaded('oUF_Dispellable') then return end` before calling its functionality.
 Users can then opt-out of using it by just uninstalling it without having to edit your code.
 This way